saadpasta/react-blog-github/README.md

   // Your Github Repo Name Where You Have your issues as Blog
   githubRepo: "Your repo's name here",

+  // Set it to true if you have a Github app to add to this project
+  // and fill the client ID & secret
+  enableOAuth: true,
+  OAuthClientID: 'Github App Client ID',
+  OAuthSecret: 'Github App Secret',

   // Your Personal Blog Title
   title : "Title of your blog" ,